therooler/pennylane-qllh/README.md

 This project is far from finished, but the most important code is there: The `QLModel` and `QMLWrapper` classes are the core of this project and seem to work fine for now.

+# Installing

+Make a conda environment with python 3.7 and install the packages in `requirements.txt`.
+When I have the time I will package it properly and provide a `environment.yml` for conda.

 # Whitepaper

 The research behind this project can be found in the [whitepaper](https://github.com/therooler/pennylane-qllh/blob/master/docs/pennylane_qllh.pdf).
 The article about the quantum log-likelihood can be found on [arXiv](https://arxiv.org/abs/1905.06728).